vhurna/azure_task_18_configure_load_balancing/README.md

 ## Requirements

 In this task, you will need to update the existing PowerShell script `task.ps1`.
-The original script deploys 2 virtual machines:
+The original script deploys the following resources:

+- virtual network with 2 subnets
-- `webserver`, used to host the todo web app.
-It's deployed in a subnet `web`, without public IP.
+- `webserver-1` and `webserver-2` virtual machines - used to host the todo web app.
+They are deployed in a subnet `web`, without public IP.
-- `jumpbox`, used as a dedicated virtual machine for management of `webserver`.
+- `jumpbox` virtual machine, used as a dedicated virtual machine for management of `webserver`.
 It is deployed to a separate subnet, has a public IP, and allows connecting to it through SSH.
+- `or.nottodo` private DNS zone, which is already linked to the virtual network
+- `todo.or.not` A DNS record in the private DNS zone - points to IP `10.20.30.62`

-In this task, you need to deploy a private DNS zone `todo.ornottodo` and create a DNS record in it:
+In this task, you need to configure loadbalancing for the web servers:

+ deploy a load balancer, configure it, and point domain `todo.or.nottodo` in the private DNS zone to it's frontend IT and create a DNS record in it:

 1. Review the script `task.ps1`.

-2. Add deployment of private DNS zone `or.nottodo`.
-To deploy a private DNS zone, use comandlet [New-AzPrivateDnsZone](https://learn.microsoft.com/en-us/powershell/module/az.privatedns/new-azprivatednszone?view=azps-12.0.0).
+2. Add deployment of private load balancer to the script:

-3. Don't forget to add linking of newly-created DNS zone to the virtual network, where VMs are deployed you can do it with comandlet [New-AzPrivateDnsVirtualNetworkLink](https://learn.microsoft.com/en-us/powershell/module/az.privatedns/new-azprivatednsvirtualnetworklink?view=azps-12.0.0).
-Make sure to enable [auto-registration](https://learn.microsoft.com/en-us/azure/dns/private-dns-autoregistration) feature when creating a link.

-4. Add creating of a `CNAME` record in the private DNS zone — use comandlet [New-AzPrivateDnsRecordSet](https://learn.microsoft.com/en-us/powershell/module/az.privatedns/new-azprivatednsrecordset?view=azps-12.0.0). `CNAME` should point domain `todo.or.nottodo` to the domain, `webserver` virtual machine will get with auto-registration in the private DNS zone.
+- Use the [quickstart](https://learn.microsoft.com/en-us/azure/load-balancer/quickstart-load-balancer-standard-internal-powershell#create-load-balancer) to get all nessesary commands
+- Loadbalancer should be deployed into the subnet `webservers`
+- Loadbalancer frontend IP should be set to `10.20.30.62`
+- Your backend uses port 8080 to run the web app - use this port in both health probe and load balancing rule configuration
+- Use 80 as a frontend port in the load balancing rule

+3. Uncommend (and edit if needed) code at the end of `task.ps1`, which adds VMs to the load balancer backend pool

-5. When the script is ready, run it to deploy resources to your subscription.
+4. When the script is ready, run it to deploy resources to your subscription.

-6. To test yourself, connect to the `jumbox` VM with SSH, and test with curl, if you can get to the todo web app by its domain name `todo.or.nottodo` (app will be running on `port 8080`, so you will need to use the following URL for curl: `http://todo.or.nottodo:8080/`).
+5. To test yourself, connect to the `jumbox` VM with SSH, and test with curl, if you can get to the todo web app by its domain name `todo.or.nottodo` - app should be accessible on the following URL: `http://todo.or.nottodo/`.

-7. Run artifacts generation script `scripts/generate-artifacts.ps1`.
+6. Run artifacts generation script `scripts/generate-artifacts.ps1`.

-8. Test yourself using the script `scripts/validate-artifacts.ps1`.
+7. Test yourself using the script `scripts/validate-artifacts.ps1`.

-9. Make sure that changes to both `task.ps1` and `result.json` are committed to the repo, and submit the solution for review.
+8. Make sure that changes to both `task.ps1` and `result.json` are committed to the repo, and submit the solution for review.

-10. When the solution is validated, delete the resources you deployed with the Powershell script — you won't need them for the next tasks.
+9. When the solution is validated, delete the resources you deployed with the Powershell script — you won't need them for the next tasks.

 ## How to complete tasks in this module